Updated: February 17, 2016

 Step 1: The Overview

-This purpose of the overview is to show your client that you understand the opportunity at-hand, the market conditions they are facing, and how you and/or your company can help them achieve the goals and objectives.
+This purpose of the overview is to show your client that you fully understand the opportunity and the market conditions they are facing.
+You want to convince them that you or your company can help them achieve the goals and objectives that are important to them.
 Be careful to keep this section about the client, not you.

 Step 2: Your Idea(s)